- Fiancé visa requirements

 - If you are from a non-English-speaking country, you need to be able to show that you can understand and communicate in English to at least the level of A1 as set by the Common European Framework of Languages

-As mentioned, you will need to prove that you meet certain financial thresholds if you wish to acquire a Fiance Visa.
+As mentioned, you will need to prove that you meet certain financial thresholds if you wish to apply for a fiancé visa in the UK.
 As you will be considered as a non-permanent resident, you will not have access to any public funds in the UK.

 The minimum financial threshold which both you and your fiancé/civil partner need to meet is an annual income of £18,600.
 If you have any dependent children, this figure rises by £3,800 for your first child and £2,400 per child for any other children you have.